OAlumni

 Wins the audition for Principal Flutist at Venezuela Symphony Orchestra (Orquesta Sinfónica Venezuela).

-Accepted into the Master's Degree at Conservatorio Superior de Música del Liceu in Barcelona, Spain.
+Accepted into the Master's Degree at Conservatorio Superior de Música del Liceu in Barcelona and Centro Superior de Música Katarina Gurska in Madrid, Spain.

 Appointed Adjunct Instructor of Bassoon at the University of Northern Iowa and Second Bassoon at the La Crosse Symphony.